Coronavirus: Germany announces tightening of restrictions until Christmas | DW | 25.11.2020

 German Chancellor Angela Merkel has announced Christmas plans under coronavirus restrictions.
 What will Germans be allowed to do during the holidays?

-German Chancellor Angela Merkel announced on Wednesday that Germany's coronavirus partial lockdown will not be lifted until December 20 at the earliest, and may be extended until the beginning of January.
+German Chancellor Angela Merkel confirmed on Wednesday that Germany's coronavirus partial lockdown will not be lifted until December 20 at the earliest, and may be extended until the beginning of January.

-Certain additional restrictions are introduced, particularly relating to small shops, but there will be a brief amnesty over Christmas.
-Restaurants and bars will be required to stay closed over the holiday period.
+Certain additional restrictions are introduced, but there will be a brief amnesty over Christmas.
+However, restaurants and bars will be required to stay closed over the holiday period.

 "We have two message for the people: firstly, thank you, but secondly, that the current restrictions will not be lifted," Merkel said in a press conference.